 A party may require an opposing party to bring to trial any document listed on the opposing party's list of documents or any physical object in the opposing party's possession (SCCR 12-5(8)).
-To create the requirement, the party serves a notice to produce in Form 43 at least two days before the trial (SCCR 12-5(8)).
+To create the requirement, the party serves a notice to produce in Form 43 at least two days before the trial (SCCR 12-5(8)), although in practice this notice is usually served with the list of documents much earlier in the proceeding.